Tebogo Thobejane: Shooting

 In October 2023, Thobejane and her friend were ambushed on the N1 highway near Sandton when a car they were traveling in was sprayed with bullets where she was shot in the foot, while her friend sustained a gunshot wound to the spinal cord.
 Vusimuzi Matlala, who is Thobejane's ex, was arrested by the crime intelligence unit for an alleged attempted murder.
-In July 2025 Matlala was arrested again with his wife and few others after it was found that the guns used kill DJ Sumbody were the very same guns used to attack Thobejane and his friend.It was Kwazulu Natal police commissioner, Nhlanhla Mkhwanazi who detailed how Matlala allegedly paid suspended Police Minister, Senzo Mchunu to disband a police task team investigating his role in the attempted murder of Thobejane.Tebogo Thobejane has since rejected the witness protection offer from SAPS, citing a lack of trust from them.
+In July 2025 Matlala was arrested again with his wife and few others after it was found that the guns used to kill DJ Sumbody were the very same guns used to attack Thobejane and her friend.
+It was Kwazulu Natal police commissioner, Nhlanhla Mkhwanazi who detailed how Matlala allegedly paid suspended Police Minister, Senzo Mchunu to disband a police task team investigating his role in the attempted murder of Thobejane.Tebogo Thobejane has since rejected the witness protection offer from SAPS, citing a lack of trust from them.